| | | | | | | | | |

 Wild Garlic Allergens

 As someone with a “limited diet” (I say that in quotation marks because, in reality, it’s anything but limited!)
-I love sharing recipes that fulfill a wide variety of dietary requirements.
+I love sharing recipes that fulfil a wide variety of dietary requirements.
 These vegan wild garlic falafels fit that characterization to the tee.

 • Wild garlic falafels are 100% vegan and dairy-free, containing no animal products.
 Sometimes, people serve the snacks with non-vegan accompaniments like tzatziki, but since you’re making these at home, you control the side dishes!
 I instead opted for my smooth and creamy hummus topped with wild garlic pesto.

 • This wild garlic falafel recipe is gluten-free, as I use chickpea (garbanzo bean) flour to bind the balls together.
-Apart from the benefit of being gluten-free, this works much better flavor-wise as it melds seamlessly with the chickpea-based foundation.
+Apart from the benefit of being gluten-free, this works much better flavour-wise as it melds seamlessly with the chickpea-based foundation.

 • Although we often describe falafels as nutty, these wild garlic falafels are nut-free too.
 Chickpeas may have undertones of nutty nuance, but they’re a legume, not a nut, making falafels 100% safe for anyone with a nut allergy.